 In addition to other discipline management techniques, misconduct may result in removal from the regular educational setting in the form of a routine referral or a formal removal.

 Routine Referral

-A routine referral occurs when a teacher sends a student to the campus behavior coordinator's office as a discipline management technique.
-The campus behavior coordinator shall employ alternative discipline management techniques, including progressive interventions.
-A teacher or administrator may remove a student from class for a behavior that violates this Code to maintain effective discipline in the classroom.
+A routine referral occurs when a teacher sends a student to the principal's office as a discipline management technique.
+The principal may then employ additional techniques.

 Formal Removal